Testosterone Supplements: Everything You Need to Know

 Taking magnesium has been shown to improve overall levels of free and total testosterone in both athletic and sedentary individuals, although the improvements were much higher in athletes.

-Are There Other Ways To Increase Testosterone Levels?
+Are There Other Ways to Increase Testosterone Levels?

 Along with taking various supplements, there are other options for those of us looking to increase or normalize our testosterone levels.